 Next door, 108 E. Houston had been converted by the early 1900s from “Best Jacob” – a bar that a local directory classified in 1881 as a “Lager Beer Saloon” – to the Victor record store.
 One of the Victor employees was a man named Joseph H. Mayers, who years later would become famous for his immigrant-swindling phonograph scheme, through which a fellow swindler was said to have netted an estimated $125,000 annually.
 Mayers stopped working at this location in 1911, moving to another branch of the record company, from which he would go on to swindle.

-“One of the most prolific sources of swindling immigrants and aliens is the phonograph mail order business, a lucrative and highly organized mode of extracting money from the unsuspecting through the medium of the foreign press,” said a concerned 1915 report from the New York State Department of Labor.
+“One of the most prolific sources of swindling immigrants and aliens is the phonograph mail order business, a lucrative and highly organized mode of extracting money from the unsuspecting through the medium of the foreign press,” reads a 1915 report from the New York State Department of Labor.
 The report explained the swindle: advertisements in several languages offered, for an initial payment of $5 and an agreement to pay the balance in installments, a machine delivered to the buyer’s doorstep “with records of your national songs in your own tongue.”
-The trick happened when a delivery service arrived at the immigrant’s door with the machine asking for the remainder of the payment in a lump sum, and when the immigrant couldn’t pay, the deliveryman returned with the machine.
+The trap door closed when a delivery service arrived to the immigrant’s door with the machine asking for the remainder of the payment in a lump sum, and when the immigrant couldn’t pay, the deliveryman returned with the machine.
 Mayers, the phonograph baron, made a $5 profit from every victim.

 In 1921, the Leader-Observer reported a landmark accident claim: the $7,000 settlement in the case of wrongful death of a man who lived on the seventh floor of 108 E Houston.
 The man, Max Weinstein, was a “cloak and suit contractor” who fell seven stories down a faulty elevator shaft to his death.
 Because no one witnessed Weinstein’s death, there were doubts as to whether his wife and children would receive restitution.
 But the $7,000 that the building’s owner, Jacob Finkelstein, was ordered to pay to the victim’s wife was “the first time in the annals of the Supreme Court of New York county that a death claim prosecuted without the aid of eyewitness testimony succeeded in winning such a substantial sum.”

-At the time, Finkelstein’s brother, Paul, owned an auctioneer business in the same building, but the better representation of 114 E. Houston was the bakery on its ground floor in 1897 that delighted customers with “good bread, pastries and ice cream,” at least in the words of an ad it had placed in the New York World.
+At the time, Finkelstein’s brother, Paul, owned an auctioneer business in the same building.
+Also housed at 114 E. Houston, on the ground floor, was a bakery that delighted customers with bread, pastries and ice cream, according to an 1897 ad in the New York World.

 Neighborhood Friends See Trash, Think Trees

-In 1972, Liz Christy was an art student at Columbia University.
+Liz Christy was an art student at Columbia University.
 She rented a room on Mott Street near several of her friends, including a man named Donald Loggins, the only founder of garden who remains in New York City.
-He is a computer security technician who installs firewalls from an office in downtown Brooklyn and has kind blue eyes behind his rimless glasses.
+Loggins is a computer security technician, kind blue eyes behind rimless glasses, who installs firewalls from an office in downtown Brooklyn.

-He recalled for me how an offhand suggestion sparked the idea that became the garden.
+He recalled an offhand suggestion that sparked the idea that became the garden.
 One day in 1972, while walking past the abandoned lot, Christy saw children playing inside a decrepit refrigerator turned on its side.
 She asked the children’s mother why the neighbors didn’t clean up the lot to make it safer for the kids.
-As Loggins tells it, the slump-shouldered, heavy-eyed woman looked at her and said something to the effect of, “I have two jobs and children.
+As Loggins tells it, the slump-shouldered woman looked at her and said something to the effect of, “I have two jobs and children.
 I don’t have time.
 Why don’t you do it?”

-Christy, Loggins and 13 other artist friends who lived on the Lower East Side started scheming.
-It took them almost a year of daily digging to finish the task the tired mother tossed their way.
-And that effort wasn’t only because of the physical labor—the garden was not in a safe area.
+Christy, Loggins and 13 other artist friends who lived on the Lower East Side started dreaming.
+It took them almost a year of daily digging to finish the task the tired mother gave them.
+And it wasn’t hard only because of the physical labor; the garden wasn’t in a safe area.
 “We were two blocks away from the epicenter of drug dealing in the city” at Second Avenue and East Fourth Street, Loggins says.
 “We had to chase dangerous people out of the garden with pitchforks!”
-(In fact, four years ago in a cemetery a few blocks from the garden, the caretaker unearthedten pounds of military-grade explosives that had been buried in preparation for God knows what.)
+(In fact, four years ago in a cemetery a few blocks from the garden, the caretaker unearthed ten pounds of military-grade explosives that had been buried in preparation for who-knows-what.)

-In this time when the neighborhood was largely German, Yiddish and Hispanic, area residents grew curious as they watched Loggins, Christy and friends digging through the trash.
+The neighborhood, a mix of German, Yiddish and Latino people, watched the progress curiously.
 They asked questions.
-And then they started to help.
+They started to help when they could.
 “Many came from other countries, and there was no Whole Foods then — you couldn’t buy Asian vegetables at the store,” Loggins says.
 “So they brought seeds from their home countries — from Tibet and China, for instance,” he says.
 “We even had a guy from the Italian mafia who lived in the area and grew tomatoes in the garden.”
-(He declined to share the gangster’s name.)
 The garden’s membership immediately became the people who lived in the neighborhood — making it the first “community garden” in New York City history.

 They first called it “The Bowery Houston Community Farm and Garden.”
 (The name was changed in Christy’s honor after her death from lung cancer in 1985, at age 39).
 But given the freshness of their idea, they had to learn many things by experimentation.
 In fact, no one in the group had gardened before.
 A few factors worked in their favor: for instance, they had the luck of a nearby police station with a mounted patrol unit.
 “Their horses meant free fertilizer,” Loggins says.